shmsoft/FreeEed/README.md

 ## Capabilities

-* Ability to process over 300 file types, including MS Office and PST files (Tika and more)
+* Ability to process over 300 file types, including MS Office and PST files (Tika formats and more)
 * OCR
 * Search based on Lucene
 * Document review application based on Solr